TeeOhh/Norms-Reasoner/README.md

 ### All in ..\testing-data\
 ------------------------------------------------------------
+This directory contains the csv files that are used to run the MCT task experiments.<br/>

 Adversarial-TestingData.csv
 - data used to run mct-task experiment
 - of the form: ID,NL Query,Logical Query,True Label,Principle(s) Involved